- Six Sigma Tutorial

 Analyze the numbers to find out how well or poorly the processes are working, compared to what's possible and what the competition is doing.

-Process analysis includes creating a more detailed process map and analyzing the more detailed map for where the greatest inefficiencies exist.
+Process analysis includes creating a more detailed process map, and analyzing the more detailed map, where the greatest inefficiencies exist.

 The data itself may have defect.
-There may be a case when product or deliverable do not provide all the needed information.
-So data is analysed to find out the defects and attempts are made to resolve the problem before we expect to eliminate defects from the product.
+There may be a case when products or deliverables do not provide all the needed information.
+Hence data is analyzed to find out defects and attempts are made to resolve the problem before we expect to eliminate defects from the product.

 Other resources include raw materials needed to manufacture, process, and deliver the goods.
-For example if the Accounting Department is not paying vendor bills on time and, consequently, the vendor holds up a shipment of shipping supplies, this becomes a resource problem.
+For example, if the Accounting Department is not paying vendor bills on time and, consequently, the vendor holds up a shipment of shipping supplies, it becomes a resource problem.

-One problem common to most processes high in defects, is poor communication.
-The classic interaction between a customer and a retail store is worthy of study because many of the common communication problems are apparent in this case.
+One problem common to most processes high in defects is poor communication.
+The classic interaction between a customer and a retail store is worth studying because many of the common communication problems are apparent in this case.

-The same types of problems occur with the internal customer as well, even though we may not recognize the sequence of events as a customer service problem.
+The same types of problems occur with internal customers as well, even though we may not recognize the sequence of events as a customer service problem.

 The exercise of looking at issues from both points of view is instructive.
 A vendor wants payment according to agreed-upon terms, but the Accounting Department wants to make its batch processing uniform and efficient.
-The disconnect between these type of groups demonstrates the importance of communication analysis.
+Between these types of groups, such disconnects demonstrates the importance of communication analysis.

 Analysis can take several forms.
-Some Six Sigma programs like to use a lot of diagrams and worksheets, and others prefer discussion and list making.
-There are many tools which can be used to perform analysis like Box Plot, Cause and Effect Diagram, Progressive Analysis, Ranking, Pareto Analysis, Prioritization Matrix, Value Analysis etc. The proper procedure is the one that works best for your team, provided that the end result is successful.
+Some Six Sigma programs tend to use a lot of diagrams and worksheets, and others prefer discussion and list making.
+There are many tools that can be used to perform analysis like Box Plot, Cause and Effect Diagram, Progressive Analysis, Ranking, Pareto Analysis, Prioritization Matrix, Value Analysis, etc. The proper procedure is the one that works best for your team, provided that the end result is successful.

 Kickstart Your Career